The Problem:

 Vanishing Local News

-Local newsrooms are vanishing rapidly, while local TV stations are consolidating into profit and ratings-driven media conglomerates.
-With dwindling local news sources, the public often turns to social media, blogs, podcasts, online partisan websites, or dubious “pink slime” websites posing as legitimate news.
+Local newsrooms are disappearing at an alarming rate, while local TV stations consolidate into profit-driven media conglomerates focused on ratings.
+As reliable local news sources dwindle, many people turn to social media, blogs, podcasts, partisan websites, or misleading “pink slime” sites masquerading as legitimate news outlets.

-Over-The-Top (OTT) streaming channels, often presented as an alternative, fail to address the issue.
-A significant portion of the 241 million US cord-cutters lack access to genuine local news reporting covering their counties or communities.
-Those who do watch "local" news often see rebroadcasts of traditional 30-minute newscasts and its 12-minute news segment from distant television markets.
-For example, a viewer in rural Colby, Kansas, may be better informed about events 290 miles away in Wichita than events happening just five miles from their home.
+Over-the-top (OTT) streaming channels, often touted as alternatives, fail to solve this growing problem.
+Of the 241 million U.S. cord-cutters, a significant number lack access to authentic local news that covers their counties or communities.
+Even those who watch so-called "local" news are often subjected to rebroadcasts of traditional 30-minute newscasts with just 12 minutes of actual news—often from distant television markets.
+For instance, a viewer in rural Colby, Kansas, might know more about events 290 miles away in Wichita than about what’s happening just five miles from home.

-The map below highlights the problem in detail.
-Click on each county or spike to learn more about the available news sources, print, digital, and TV in every county in the U.S. The TV stations listed are the primary stations that feed a network of hundreds of satellite and low-power stations that rebroadcast their signal.
-Not surprisingly, few of the satellite or low-power stations provide original daily local news reporting in their communities.
-In fact,
+The map below illustrates this issue in detail.
+Click on any county or spike to explore the availability of news sources—print, digital, and TV—in every U.S. county.
+The listed TV stations represent primary broadcasters whose signals are rebroadcast by hundreds of satellite and low-power stations.
+Unsurprisingly, few of these smaller stations provide original daily local news for their communities.

-Without accountable journalism, issues like political corruption, environmental concerns, and underperforming education systems go unreported.
-This phenomenon poses a severe threat to our democracy, leaving the public with a false sense of being well-informed when they really aren’t well informed at all.
+Without robust, accountable reporting, critical issues like political corruption, environmental challenges, and failing education systems go unexamined.
+This decline in local journalism threatens democracy itself, leaving the public with a dangerous illusion of being informed when they are anything but.

 An Industry In Decline